"

 Views With Break Lines

-Break lines are used in base and projected views to save space on prints.
-On large fabrication projects, involving many individual assemblies each with their own print, paper space and printer ink quickly become commodities.
-If part of an assembly doesn’t have many features which need to be dimensioned rather than illustrating the entire assembly part of it will be omitted to save space.
-This is where break lines come in, depending on the length of the assembly omitted by the break either short or long break lines will be used.
-Dimensions can be shown across the break and will remain the same as they would in a view with no break, as shown below.
+Break lines are used in base views and projected views to save space on prints.
+On large fabrication projects involving many individual assemblies, each with their own print, paper space and printer ink quickly become commodities.
+So if part of an assembly doesn’t have many features that need to be dimensioned, part of it will be omitted from the print to save space.
+This is accomplished with break lines.

 Two views of the same object, a plate with two holes in it.
 In the upper view the object is shown and dimensioned in a conventional fashion.
 Below the same object is shown with the same dimensions but a break is used in the middle of the object.